30 Modern Logo Design Ideas To Inspire Your Creative Genius

 The use of strong colors like red works like wonder for a retailer like Target, who wants to urge people to make purchases.
 The symbol is simply … on target.

-Whoever did this used minimalism as a weapon to clear away the noise and create the concept of balance.
+Whoever did this design used minimalism as a weapon to clear away the noise and create the concept of balance.

 29. Pulpo Gallery